websdotcom/jwt-rsa-aws-custom-authorizer/README.md

 You will need to set:

-    AUTH0_DOMAIN=mydomain.auth0.com
-    AUDIENCE=<Your API's Identifier from the Auth0 Management console>
+    JWKS_URI=<url_for_the_jwks_endpoint>
+    AUDIENCE=<api_audience>
+    TOKEN_ISSUER=<token_issuer>

-You can obtain the API's identifier from under your API [APIs section in Auth0 Management console](https://manage.auth0.com/#/apis).
+If you are using Auth0 as the Authorization server you can obtain the API's identifier from under your API [APIs section in Auth0 Management console](https://manage.auth0.com/#/apis).

 ## Local testing

 ### Bearer token

 You will need to obtain a test Access Token.
-This is the access_token that is provided by a successful Auth0 authentication when also including an audience for an API.
-See https://auth0.com/docs/tokens/access-token#how-to-get-an-access-token for instructions on how to get an access token
+This is the access_token that is provided by a successful authentication when also including an audience for an API.
+For Auth0 see details at https://auth0.com/docs/tokens/access-token#how-to-get-an-access-token for instructions on how to get an access token

 ### event.json